typpo/voicebox/README.md

 Crappy Android app that syncs voice notes with your Dropbox account.
+Today I wrote my first native Android application.

 Would be nice to have:
 - Human readable dates